 Establish work groups, task forces, etc., to investigate specific topics and to recommend a course of action for Council members;

-Adopt resolutions and policy statements for implementation by Council members or for their use during the development of local, state and federal programs, regulations and laws.
+Adopt resolutions and policy statements for implementation by Council members or for their use during the development of local, State and federal programs, regulations and laws.

-The Western Regional Air Partnership (WRAP) is a voluntary partnership of states, tribes, federal land managers, local air agencies and the EPA whose purpose is to understand current and evolving regional air quality issues in the West.
+The Western Regional Air Partnership (WRAP) is a voluntary partnership of States, Tribes, local air agencies, federal land managers, and the EPA whose purpose is to understand current and evolving regional air quality issues in the West.

 These issues include but are not limited to:

-Implementation and future planning for the Regional Haze Rule;
+Implementation and future planning for the Regional Haze Rule; as well as visibility improvement and protection strategies;

-Air quality issues related to ozone, particulate matter, nitrogen deposition and critical loads, mercury, and other pollutants;
+Air quality issues related to wildfires; oil and gas development; ozone; particulate matter; deposition of nitrogen, sulfur, and mercury; critical loads; and other air pollutants;

 Emissions sources from all sectors, both domestic and international;